Runtime Enforcement of Programmable Logic Controllers: Related work

-Falcone et al. \cite{Falcone2,Falcone3} proposed a synthesis algorithm, relying on \emph{Streett automata}, to translate most of the property classes defined within the \emph{safety-progress hierarchy}~\cite{Hierarchy_of_Temporal} into enforcers.
-In the safety-progress hierarchy our global properties can be seen as \emph{guarantee properties} for which all execution traces that satisfy a property contain at least one prefix that still satisfies the property.
+Falcone et al. \cite{Falcone2,Falcone3} proposed a synthesis algorithm, relying on \emph{Streett automata}, to translate most of the property classes defined within the \emph{safety-progress hierarchy}~\cite{Hierarchy_of_Temporal} into (a slight variation of) edit automata.
+In the safety-progress hierarchy, our global properties can be seen as \emph{guarantee properties} for which all execution traces that satisfy a property contain at least one prefix that still satisfies the property. { However, it should be noticed that they consider untimed properties only; as already pointed out before, timed actions play a special role in our enforcement and they cannot be treated as untimed actions.}

 Beauquier et al.~\cite{BCL13} proved that finite-state edit automata (\emph{i.e.} those edit automata we are actually interested in) can only enforce a sub-class of regular properties.
-Actually they can enforce \emph{all and only} the regular properties that can be recognised by a finite automata whose cycles always contain at least one final state.
+Actually they can enforce \emph{all and only} the regular properties that can be recognised using finite automata whose cycles always contain at least one final state.
 This is the case of our enforced regular properties, as well-formed local properties in $\PropL$ always terminate with the ``final'' atomic property $\fineC$.

+{ Pinisetty and Tripakis~\cite{Pinisetty-Tripakis2016} studied the \emph{compositionality} of the enforcement of different regular properties $p_1, \ldots, p_n$ at the same time, by composing the associated enforcing monitors.
+The idea is to replace a monolithic approach, in which a monitor is sinthesised from the property $p_1 \cap \ldots \cap p_n$, with a compositional one, where the $n$ monitors enforcing the properties $p_i$ are somehow put together to enforce $p_1 \cap \ldots \cap p_n$.
+The authors of~\cite{Pinisetty-Tripakis2016} proved that runtime enforcement is not compositional with respect to general regular properties, neither with respect to serial nor parallel composition.
+On the other hand compositionality holds for certain sub-classes of regular properties such as safety (or co-safety) properties.
+Here, we wish to point out that our notion of scalability is different from their notion of compositionality, as we aim at scaling our enforcement on a network of PLCs and not on multiple regular properties on \nolinebreak the \nolinebreak same \nolinebreak PLC. }